Monday, December 14, 2020

 For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 For God did not send the Son into the world to judge the world, but that the world might be saved through Him” {Jn.
 3:16-17 NASB}.

 The Father gave us a wonder beyond all comprehension to our finite understanding.
-He endured a long path to the cross to complete everything for us.
+He endured a long path to the cross to restore all that was lost.
 Can we not give Him back our best?
 Can we not follow Him with our whole hearts?
 Can we move beyond a confession of faith and follow Him in obedience?
-In this season it so easy to be caught up in the busyness of preparing for the holidays, just as the disciples were so busy, that they—and we—forget about what Jesus is endeavoring to teach us; discipleship is the call and it's going to cost us.
+In this season, it is so easy to be caught up in the busyness of preparing for the holidays, just as the disciples were so busy with work that they—and we—forget about what Jesus is endeavoring to teach us; discipleship is the call, and it's going to cost us.

 “Discipleship means adherence to Christ, and, because Christ is the object of the adherence, it must take the form of discipleship.
 An abstract Christology, a doctrinal system, a general religious knowledge on the subject of grace or on the forgiveness of sins, render discipleship superfluous.”[2]